juangallostra/AltitudeEstimation/README.md

 This Python code is a prototype-implementation of the algorithm focused on its validation.
 The final goal is to implement it in [Hackflight](https://github.com/simondlevy/Hackflight), a simple C++ multirotor flight control firmware for Arduino and simulators.

+**Note**: Although the core of the algorithm works, this project is still under development.

 ## Setup

 ### Hardware